Saty-27/Iskcon-Juhu-Crm/LIVE_PAYMENT_CONFIG.md

 # Live Payment Configuration Guide

-## Payment System Status: LIVE MODE ENABLED
+## Payment System Status: ✅ LIVE PRODUCTION MODE ACTIVE

+The payment system has been successfully switched from simulation to live production mode and is now ready to process real transactions.

 The payment system has been configured to use live payment gateways for production transactions.